mhartl/git-utils/README.md

 ### git sync

-`git sync [branch]` syncs the given local branch  with the remote branch (defaults to master).
-On a branch called `add-markdown-support`, `git sync` is equivalent to the following:
+`git sync [branch]` syncs the given local branch  with the remote branch (defaults to repo's default branch).
+On a branch called `add-markdown-support` in a repo with default branch `master`, `git sync` is equivalent to the following:

     $ git checkout master
     $ git pull
     $ git checkout add-markdown-support

-The main purpose of `git sync` is to prepare the current branch for merging with `master`:
+The main purpose of `git sync` is to prepare the current branch for merging with the default branch:

     $ git sync
-    $ git merge master
+    $ git merge master    # or `main`, etc.

 (This is essentially equivalent to